forticheprod/fls/docs/content/docs/getting-started/quick-start.md

 ### Configuration

 a standard machine with an OS listed below:

-- Windows 10 x86_64+
+- Windows 10+ x86_64
-- current linux distro tested: Fedora 37, Centos 7, Manjaro 22
+- current linux distro tested: Fedora 37, Centos 7, Manjaro 22, rocky 9.2
 - MacOs 10.7+

 ### Terminal

 Before using `fls` you need to have the adminstrator right and terminal application like **powershell** or **gnome-terminal**